AElfProject/AElf/docs/tutorials/GCP.md

 # Getting started with Google cloud

-To run an AElf node on Google cloud, follow these steps:
+This guide will run you through the steps required to run an AElf node on Google cloud (click the images for a more detailed view).

 1. From the [Google Cloud Market Place](https://console.cloud.google.com/marketplace) search for "aelf enterprise", click the link, it will direct you to the following page.